nichoth/nichoth/src/_posts/2025-11-30-dev-diary-bluesky.md

 # Bluesky as a Backend

 Good news everyone.
-It is possible to consume the bluesky firehose without spending money.
+It is possible to consume the Bluesky firehose without spending money.
 This is a recipe about how to drink from the firehose, store relevant data, and serve a custom feed API for free.